Nathan Sobey: National team career

 In 2018, Sobey won gold with the Australian Boomers at the Commonwealth Games.
 The following year he played for the Boomers at the FIBA World Cup.

 At the 2019 Australian Basketball Hall of Fame awards night, Sobey was recognised alongside Nick Kay with the 2019 Gaze Family Medal for performances at the World Cup Qualifiers and the Commonwealth Games.

 In February 2021, Sobey was named in the Boomers' Olympic squad.
 He went on to help the Boomers win the bronze medal.

+In November 2024, Sobey joined the Boomers for the 2025 FIBA Asia Cup qualifiers.

 Personal life

 Sobey has two brothers.
-Sobey was married in 2018.
+Sobey got married in 2018.